-You might think that being a Russian, Faberge shouldn’t feature in my French blog life – but as I absolutely love his art I am working the links between the man born Peter Carl Fabergé (see French name!) and my adopted country France for all I am worth!
+You might think that being a Russian, Faberge shouldn’t feature in my French blog life.
+But as I absolutely love his art I am working the links between the man born Peter Carl Fabergé (French name) and my adopted country France for all I am worth!

 Peter Carl Fabergé was born May 30 1846 in Saint Petersburg, Russia.
 His father was Gustav Fabergé, himself a jeweller and his Danish mother was Charlotte Jungstedt.
 Gustav Fabergé’s paternal ancestors were from La Bouteille, Picardy (French connection No. 1) and being Huguenots they fled persecution in France ending up in Russia.